KennethN24/KennethN24/README.md

 ## Hi, I'm Kenneth! 👋

-My name is Kenneth, and I'm a trained computer scientist interested in all things cloud and tech.
+I'm a trained computer scientist interested in all things cloud and tech.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...